microsoft/playwright/docs/src/events.md

 ## Adding one-off listeners

-If only next event needs to be handled, there is a convinience API for some of the events:
+If certain event needs to be handled once, there is a convenience API for that:

 ```js
 page.once('dialog', dialog => dialog.accept("2021"));